-- Electronic manufacturing: Deionized water has lower conductivity and less impurities, so electronic manufacturers often use it to clean items in the manufacturing process.
+- Electronic manufacturing: Deionized water has lower conductivity and fewer impurities, so electronic manufacturers often use it to clean items in the manufacturing process.

 - Pharmaceutical manufacturing: When water is required to manufacture medicines, supplements, or other items, demineralized or distilled water is often used to ensure the impurities associated with normal tap water are removed.

-- Cosmetic manufacturing: Pure water is very important for manufacturing makeup and lotions in order to ensure the products do not leave traces of minerals or other contaminants behind.
+- Cosmetic manufacturing: Pure water is essential for manufacturing makeup and lotions to ensure the products do not leave traces of minerals or other contaminants behind.

 - Cleaning glassware and instruments: Because deionized water has had most of the minerals removed, it will not leave residue behind on glassware and other instruments.

 Pure deionized water is more difficult to find than other forms of purified water, such as distilled water, which is available at most grocery stores.
 For this reason, you may have difficulty finding deionized water at a store near you.
 Here are a few places to start your search:

 - Aquarium/pet stores: As noted above, deionized water is sometimes used in aquariums, so deionized water and deionization systems can often be found at pet stores that sell or specialize in fish tanks and aquatic supplies.
 If you are going to use deionized water regularly, buying a deionization system from a store like Fish Doctors in Ypsilanti and Canton, MI can save you money in the long-run.